pretix/pretix-docs/docs/topics/gift-cards.md

 Create a new quota, add the gift card to it and check the box next to "Ignore this quota when determining event availability".

 ### Payment (event level)

  - settings for gift cards as a payment method

+### Devaluing gift cards

+Once a gift card has been issued, be it automatically or manually, it cannot be deleted.
+If you have erroneously created a gift card and want to make sure that it cannot be used for payment, you have to manually devalue it.
+In order to do that, navigate to [Your organizer] :fontawesome-solid-arrow-right: "Gift cards" and click the gift card in question in the list.
+Note down the reason for the devaluing in the text field in the "Information" column.
+The gift card's "Current value" is displayed in the "Details" box.
+Enter the current value's negative in the "Value" field.
+For example, for an erroneously created gift card worth €92.50, enter "-92.50" and click the :btn-icon:fontawesome-solid-plus:: button.
+That will add a new entry to the list of transactions and change the current value of the gift card to €0.00, meaning it cannot be used for payment.

 ## Troubleshooting